 How it works: These platforms provide SDKs that integrate with your app and create tracking links for campaigns.
 They use probabilistic and deterministic matching to attribute installs, offering multi-touch attribution models and lifetime value tracking.

-For startups and indie developers, Smler offers a cost-effective alternative with generous free tiers.
+For startups and indie developers, Smler offers a cost-effective alternative with a generous free tier.

 Method 4: Store-Provided Attribution